2kool2/matching-element-heights/README.md

 #Matching Element Heights

 Easily match-up heights across a set of non-linear elements.<br>
-Allows for multiple sets, with each set having a different height defined by an inline min-height.
+Allows for multiple sets, with each set having a different height defined by a JavaScript injected inline ``` min-height ```.

 <strong>CodePen demo: <a href="http://codepen.io/2kool2/pen/MbqGOQ">Matching element heights</a></strong>